miroslav-kramar/salloc/README.md

 If the user, for example, decides to define the heap as `4096` bytes large, then the maximum sized block of memory we can issue is sligtly less than that.
 Full `size_t` worth of memory (8 bytes on a modern 64bit system) is arguably overkill. `4096` fits well into just 2 bytes (`short int`) of memory.
 So I decided to compute the number of bytes the metadata of each block should occupy based on the heap size.

-The formula for computing the minimum number of bits to store the block size is:
+The formula for computing the minimum number of bytes to store the block size is:

 $$
 \text{bytes} = \frac{\text{ceil}(\log_2(\text{HEAP\\\_SIZE} + 1))}{\text{CHAR\\\_BIT}}